ArgonDesign/alogic/doc/concepts.md

     u8 a = ...; // a is an unsigned 8-bit value
     u8 b = a + 7; // b is an unsigned 8-bit value

-    // 'if' statements can occur within a Control Block: if (a[0] == 1'b0) {
+    // 'if' statements can occur within a Control Unit: if (a[0] == 1'b0) {
         a[0] = 1'b1;
     }
     // We are still in state 0

-    fence; // This ends a Control Block - the state will change.
+    fence; // This ends a Control Unit - the state will change.

     // We are now in state 1.
 Code continues to be executed linearly. b += 8'd1;

     if (b[2:0] == 3'b0) {
-      doit(); // This function call ends the Control Block } // An implicit else here also ends the Control Block
+      doit(); // This function call ends the Control Unit } // An implicit else here also ends the Control Unit
     // We are now in state 2 or 3 depending on the outcome.
   }